ASUCICREPO/chandler-pd/README.md

 # 🎉 Congratulations!!

-Your **Chandler ** has been successfully deployed!
+Your **Chandler PD Dashboard** has been successfully deployed!
 You can now explore your chatbot and start using it for breast cancer awareness and support.